JamesParrott/sub_byte/README.md

-# Sub Byte
+# Sub_Byte

-Encodes and decodes sequences of integers with known widths, and sequences of symbols equivalent to integers under some mapping.
+Encodes and decodes sequences of integers with known widths (and sequences of symbols equivalent to integers under some mapping).

 ## Overview

-Sub byte crams as many symbols into each Byte as possible, crossing byte boundaries if necessary.
+Sub_byte crams as many symbols into each byte as possible using simple bit packing, crossing byte boundaries if necessary, utilising a known fixed bit width for each symbol.
+These bit widths and the total number of symbols, must be associated with the encoded data as meta data.

+## Implementations

+### Python
+Calculate a cache of data in Python.

+### Javascript
+Decode a cache of data in Javascript, even in browser.

 ## Alternatives